sabre-io/sabre.io/source/xml/reading.md

 deserializers, using the 'value objects' feature this could have been simplified even further.

-The exact same result could have been achieved by regestering the PHP classes as value objects:
+The exact same result could have been achieved by registering the PHP classes as value objects:

     $service = new Sabre\Xml\Service();